RoadieHQ/marketing-site/content/docs/details/previewing-changes/index.md

 ### Using the entity preview page

 An alternative way to test and preview entity definitions is to use the Roadie entity preview page.
-You can navigate to this page by going to `Administration > Tools > Entity Preview`.
+You can navigate to this page by going to `Tools > Entity Preview`.

 ![Image of entity preview page](./entity_preview_page.png)